-2022 Nominations of Candidates as Directors for Election at the Annual Meeting
+2023 Nominations of Candidates as Directors for Election at the Annual Meeting

-Following its consideration of the above factors, as well as the qualifications of the directors, including their ability to continue to serve as directors of the Company following the Annual Meeting, the Nominating, Corporate Governance and Social Responsibility Committee recommended, and the Board nominated, all ten of the directors to stand for election by shareholders at the Annual Meeting:
+Following its consideration of the above factors, as well as the qualifications of the directors, including their ability to continue to serve as directors of the Company following the Annual Meeting, the Nominating, Corporate Governance and Social Responsibility Committee recommended the nomination of, and the Board nominated, nine directors to stand for election by shareholders of the Company at the Annual Meeting:

-2022 DIRECTOR NOMINEES
+2023 DIRECTOR NOMINEES

 Brenda J. Bacon Steven H. Gunby

 Mark S. Bartlett Gerard E. Holthaus

-Claudio Costamagna Nicole S. Jones

-Vernon Ellis Stephen C. Robinson
+Elsy Boglioli Stephen C. Robinson

-Nicholas C. Fanandakis Laureen E. Seeger
+Claudio Costamagna Laureen E. Seeger